 Natalie Warne is an Activist and TED Speaker

 who at the age of 17, decided to work for the humanitarian aid organization, Invisible Children.
 What began as a five-month internship resulted in Natalie producing award-winning international human rights awareness campaigns that landed her a lobbying role in DC and a TED talk on engaging youth in social justice that has been viewed nearly a million times.
-Natalie has mobilized youth through innovative nationwide programs and her work has been featured on CNN, NPR and The Oprah Winfrey Show.
+Natalie has mobilized youth through innovative nationwide programs and campaigns and her work has been featured on CNN, NPR and The Oprah Winfrey Show.